Mukesh2507/WInApp/README.md

 # WInApp
-this the android application which contain the features of Instagram and WhatsApp
+this is the android chating application which contains the features of Instagram and WhatsApp